Hunter Valley Restaurant

 The fresh open feel of this Hunter Valley Restaurant has been enhanced by a renovation including art pieces which work as a conversation piece for your evening.
 These complement the ambiance of the venue by highlighting the earthy stone feel with fresh water fountain views and a warm fire on colder nights.

 The custom-designed feature mirror is the stand-out of the restaurant, with an intricately-ornate frame set against the Australian gum walls.
 The design of the mirror is inspired by the painting ‘Un Bar aux Folies Bergére’, the last major work by French painter Édouard Manet.
 It depicts a scene in the Folies Bergére nightclub in Paris as reflected against a mirror behind the bar.

 Further, the walls are adorned with commissioned oil artworks by local artists that have international presence, aimed to enhance the sensory experience of dining at éléments.
 More information on the local Artists and the Artworks featured can be found on our Artists Collaboratory page.

 The Restaurant’s menu has insured a balance for both couples and family dining.
-A relaxed and affordable dining experience will also flow through to our Tempo Bar for a casual drink, game of pool or a listen to our classic vinyl record collection while accompanying on one of our instruments.
+A relaxed and affordable dining experience will also flow through to our éléments bar for a casual drink, game of pool or a listen to our classic vinyl record collection while accompanying on one of our instruments.

 The restaurant menu flare will also resonate through new conference and wedding menu’s and experiences.
 Our facility is fully licensed with a local wine list with varied selections fto cater for your individual tastes.

-Situated in the hub of Hunter Valley wine country, éléments is open seven nights for dinner and for lunch on weekends.
+Situated in the hub of Hunter Valley wine country, éléments is open seven days for cafe lunch and a-la-carte dinner.